A Sole Trader’s Guide To Completing And Filing A Tax Return

 Once you’ve gathered the appropriate information, it’s time to complete and submit your tax return.
 Deep breath – it’s not as scary as it sounds!

 If you prefer to do things in a more traditional way, you can download and fill in the SA100 tax return form, print it out and post it to HMRC.
 The deadline for filing a paper tax return is 31st October.
-That means you’ll have missed the deadline for the 2019/20 tax year, and you’ll need to file your tax return online by 31st January 2021 instead.

 You can also choose to do things the modern way and submit your Self Assessment tax return online (this is our favourite method, for reasons that’ll become clear…).
 To submit an online tax return, you can either use HMRC’s online services or Self Assessment tax return software like GoSimpleTax.